 Come 2012, red-carpet suits suddenly transformed.
 Cooper was on a winning streak with three back-to-back Oscar nominations (who could forget that desert phone call in the opening scenes of The Hangover) so Bradley Cooper’s wardrobe had to catch up.
 The final nail in the death-to-ugly coffin was Cooper’s crowning of People’s Sexiest Man Alive in 2011.
-Like fine wine that gets better with age, Bradley Cooper has more than refined his palette, professionally and more importantly, aesthetically.
+Like a fine wine that gets better with age, Bradley Cooper has more than refined his palette, professionally and more importantly, aesthetically.

 Breaking It Down

-Not really a blazer/chino kind of a guy, nor someone who takes things too serious, it is all or nothing with Cooper’s style.
+Not really a blazer/chino kind of a guy, nor someone who takes things too seriously, it is all or nothing with Cooper’s style.
 That is, either rugged, confident, stylishly dishevelled or sleek and slick in a suit.
 And for the latter, it doesn’t matter what style (single and double-breasted or tuxedo and three-piece) but with Mr. Cooper, the trick and talent is in how the suit fits – snug, sharp and suave.

 The Perfectly-Tailored Tux

 Cooper wore a dark tuxedo suit with a wide black lapel courtesy of Tom Ford back in 2013, and at 2014’s SAG Awards it was all about simple charcoal and white with a Gucci tux and black velvet notch lapel.
 The common factor between the two?
 The fit.
-Perfectly tailored, the jacket lays un-pinched across Cooper’s broad chest; the shoulders remain flat on top and cut sharp down the arm; while the trouser leg sits perfect in length to the ankle.
+Perfectly tailored, the jacket lays un-pinched across Cooper’s broad chest; the shoulders remain flat on top and cut sharp down the arm; while the trouser leg sits perfectly in length to the ankle.
 Given Cooper isn’t stick thin, a well-fitting suit is a perfect match to streamline any bulk.

 From press conferences to Hollywood parties, Cooper doesn’t mind a bit of inter-occasion mixing.
 Dressed in a slick charcoal suit, the actor often opts for designer boots instead of dress shoes to base out formalities.
 To not run the risk of ill-chosen footwear, the vintage leather boot in tan and metallic hardware is paired with the more casual lilac shirt and striped tie, signifying Cooper is confident in his move of not being too serious.